-MEASUREMENT AND SPATIAL REPRESENTATION

-- This family consists of situational problems that involve providing a geometric representation of an object, a physical space, a transformation or a geometric locus. - These situations are aimed at helping adult learners develop spatial representation skills.

-Adult learners draw up a list of constraints related to the situation by consulting Web sites as needed.

-RELATIONSHIP BETWEEN QUANTITIES

-- This family consists of situational problems that can be represented using a graphical or algebraic model that expresses a relation or a dependency relationship between quantities. - Representation sometimes involves a functional model.

-Adult learners select relevant information to determine the relationship between the amount set aside to pay back a debt (dependent variable) and the interest rate (independent variable).

-PROCESSING DATA

-- This family consists of situational problems in which adult learners develop the ability to collect data or compare collections of data. - They may be required to interpret the data derived from a statistical study or a random experiment. - They may deal with contexts that involve making a social choice, meaning that they must take a position on the basis of statistical or probability data.

-Adult learners identify relevant information that can be presented verbally, graphically or in a table of values or a diagram
+MEASUREMENT AND SPATIAL REPRESENTATION This family consi physical space, a sts of situational problems that involve providing a geometric representation of an object, a a transformation or a geometric locus.
+These situations are aimed at helping adult learners develop spatial representation skills.
+For example: Adult learners draw up a list of constraints related to the situation by consulting Web sites as needed.
+RELATIONSHIP BETWEEN QUANTITIES This family consists of situational problems that can be represented using a graphical or algebraic model that expresses a relation or a dependency relationship between quantities.
+Representation sometimes involves a functional model.
+For example: Adult learners select relevant information to determine the relationship between the amount set aside to pay back a debt (dependent variable) and the interest rate (independent variable).
+PROCESSING DATA This family consists of situational problems in which adult learners develop the ability to collect data or compa collections of data.
+They may be req uired to interpret the data derived from a statistical study or a random experiment.
+They may deal with contexts that involve making a social choice, meaning that they must take a p basis of statistical or probability data.
+For example: Adult learners identify relevant information that can be presented verbally, graphically or in a table of values or a diagram

-OPTIMIZING SOLUTIONS

-- This family consists of situational problems that require that adult learners optimize situations by means of linear programming or graphs. - These problems may involve maximizing a profit, a process, or a number of objects or people, or they may involve minimizing costs or losses. - Adult learners may also be required to minimize distances travelled, find a critical path or draw a diagram of an optimal network.

-Adult learners compare their solution and results with those of others in order to identify the strengths and weaknesses of the various models.
+OPTIMIZING SOLUTIONS • This family consists of situational problems that require that adult learners optimize situations by means of linear programming or graphs. • • These problems may involve maximizing a profit, a process, or a number of objects or people, or they may involve minimizing costs or losses. • Adult learners may also be required to minimize distances travelled, find a critical path or draw a diagram optimal network.
+For example: Adult learners compare their solution and results with those of others in order to identify the strengths and weaknesses of the various models.